anywhichway/lmdb-index/README.md

 - object indexing for LMDB,
 - index based queries using literals, functions, and regular expressions,
+- inclusive or, full text index, and vector based similarity search,
 - over 50 pre-built functions for use in queries, e.g. `$lte`, `$echoes` (soundex), `$includes`,
 - automatic id generation,
 - instantiation of returned objects as instances of their original classes,